 To ensure patients are placed appropriately within health and care settings, COVID-19 testing is required.
 Rapid Diagnostic Tests (including POCT) or LFD tests may now be used in some health and care settings (see sector specific content below) to help determine any requirements for transmission based precautions and to support IPC risk assessments including patient placement, patient transfers, management of contacts and outbreak management.
-The use of rapid diagnostic tests (including Point of Care antigen, molecular and PCR platforms) described throughout this guidance is an option available to NHS Boards where they can be operationalised at a local level and have the ability to ease service pressures and patient flow.
+The use of rapid diagnostic tests (including POCT) or LFD) described throughout this guidance is an option available to NHS Boards where they can be operationalised at a local level and have the ability to ease service pressures and patient flow (Refer to section 5.2 Organisational preparedness)